Chakravarti (Sanskrit term)

-The word cakra-vartin- is a bahuvrīhi compound word, translating to "one who move the wheels", in the sense of "whose chariot is rolling everywhere without obstruction".
+The word cakra-vartin- is a bahuvrīhi compound word, translating to "one who moves the wheels", in the sense of "whose chariot is rolling everywhere without obstruction".
 It can also be analysed as an instrumental tatpuruṣa: "through whom the wheel is moving" in the meaning of "through whom the Dharmachakra ("Wheel of the Dharma) is turning" (most commonly used in Buddhism).
 The Tibetan equivalent (khor los sgyur ba'i rgyal po) translates to "monarch who controls by means of a wheel".

 14 Ratna (jewels) of Chankravartin.
 Miniature from the 17th century, Saṁgrahaṇīratna by Śrīcandra, in Prakrit with a Gujarati commentary.
 Jain Śvetāmbara cosmological text with commentary and illustrations.

 In Buddhism, a chakravarti is the secular counterpart of a buddha.
 The term applies to temporal as well as spiritual emperorship and leadership, particularly in Buddhism and Jainism.
 In Hinduism, a chakravarti is a powerful ruler whose dominion extends to the entire earth.
 In both religions, the chakravarti is supposed to uphold dharma, indeed being "he who turns the wheel (of dharma)".

 The Indian concept of chakravarti later evolved into the concept of devaraja – the divinity of kings – which was adopted by the Indianised Hindu-Buddhist kingdoms of Southeast Asia through Hindu Brahmin scholars deployed from India to their courts.
 It was first adopted by Javanese Hindu-Buddhist empires such as Majapahit; through them by the Khmer Empire; and subsequently by the Thai monarchs.